Can Stress Kill You?

 However, receiving help is nothing to be ashamed of, and therapy is known as an effective form of care for stress as well as various other concerns, such as depression, anxiety, relationship issues, trauma, and much more.

 BetterHelp’s independent, licensed counselors have various specialties, and the sign-up process is fast and easy.
-Sign up for BetterHelp whenever you’re ready or reach out to a licensed counselor, therapist, psychologist, or social worker who offers talk therapy in your area so that you will have a safe space to talk about stress and find ways to manage it healthily over time.
+Sign up for BetterHelp whenever you’re ready for a personal interview with a licensed counselor, therapist, psychologist, or social worker who offers talk therapy in your area so that you will have a safe space to talk about stress and find healthy ways to manage it at your own pace.

 Online therapy is discreet and can be conducted from your home or anywhere you have an internet connection.
 Additionally, sessions can be held via video call, phone call, live voice recordings, or in-app messaging.